boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 *Based on this, draft the following plans:*

-1.  ***Data Collection Protocol:** Outline the step-by-step process for collecting data using the specified tools, from approaching the participant to obtaining consent and administering the questionnaires.*
+1.  ***Data Collection Protocol:** Outline the step-by-step process for collecting data using the specified tools, from approaching the participant to obtaining consent and administering the questionnaires, give due attention to the proper use of interviewing, training of interviewer, arrangement of the setting where the participants to respond to the questionnaire, checking of completion on the questionnaire, and safe-keeping of the completed questionnaires, etc.*
+2.  ***Bias Mitigation**: Describe steps that could be taken during data collection to minimize measurement bias and information bias.*
-2.  ***Piloting Plan:** Describe the steps for piloting the questionnaire(s) with a small sample (e.g., 10-15 participants).
+3.  ***Piloting Plan:** Describe the steps for piloting the questionnaire(s) with a small sample (e.g., 10-20 participants).
 Specify that the goal is to check for clarity, flow, and time to completion.*
-3.  ***Descriptive Analysis Plan:** Specifically for the primary objective, outline the descriptive statistics (e.g., frequencies, percentages for categorical data; means, standard deviations for continuous data) that will be used to summarize participant characteristics and calculate the prevalence of the main outcome with its 95% Confidence Interval.*
+4.  ***Descriptive Analysis Plan:** Specifically for the primary objective, outline the descriptive statistics (e.g., frequencies, percentages for categorical data; means, standard deviations for continuous data) that will be used to summarize participant characteristics and calculate the prevalence of the main outcome with its 95% Confidence Interval.*
-4.  ***Dummy Tables:** Create two dummy tables showing how the results for 'Participant Demographics' and 'Prevalence of the Primary Outcome' will be presented.*
+5.  ***Dummy Tables:** Create two dummy tables showing how the results for 'Participant Demographics' and 'Prevalence of the Primary Outcome' will be presented.*

 ### **3.3 & 3.4: Planning the Association Model and for Success**